 Of course, Gage and Berliner, as is the case with most other authors of educational psychology textbooks, recognize that the model of respondent learning has severe limitations when applied to human beings to change their behavior, to provide insight into what learning is, or both.
-Still, they say "The teacher who can analyze the learning environment in terms of this basic kind of learning is in a better position to understand and improve student behavior."
+Still, they say, "The teacher who can analyze the learning environment in terms of this basic kind of learning is in a better position to understand and improve student behavior."

-It will become clear after a phenomenological analysis of signal or respondent learning that the above examples are not instances of signal learning.
-To say this is not to deny the phenomenon of respondent or signal learning, and it is not to deny that a child's attitudes, interests and feelings about school often are influenced by a teacher's actions, by being hungry, etc.
+It is evident from a phenomenological analysis of signal or respondent learning that the above examples are NOT instances of signal learning.
+To say this is not to deny the phenomenon of respondent or signal learning, and it is not to deny that a child's attitudes, interests, and feelings about school often are influenced by a teacher's actions, by being hungry, etc. via learning these associations and not via respondent conditioning or signal learning.